lmihaylov2512/pass-generator/README.md

 Documentation
 ----------------------

-The packages consumers can modify all kind of configuration options.
+The package's consumers can modify all kind of configuration options.
 They may customize password length plus minimum and maximum sizes.
 The available configuration options are:

  - upperCase: use alphabet upper letters [A-Z]